top of page

 If my property taxes keep going up, why aren’t schools getting more money?

-Isn’t the real problem too much administration and not enough classroom?
+Isn’t the real problem budget mismanagement and too much administrative bloat?

 Would fixing the formula mean higher taxes for me?